manuelm/rails_fcgi/README.markdown

-# Rails3-FastCGI
+# Rails-FastCGI

-Simple Rails3 application configured to be deployed on apache2 with FastCGI You need to have FastCGI library for Ruby and FastCGI module for apache2 installed.
+Simple Rails application configured to be deployed on apache2 with FastCGI You need to have FastCGI library for Ruby and FastCGI module for apache2 installed.

 # Files of interest: